jboss-developer/jboss-eap-quickstarts/contacts-jquerymobile/README.md

 Mobile web support is limited to Android and iOS devices.
 It should run on HP, and Black Berry devices as well.
 Windows Phone, and others will be supported as jQuery Mobile announces support.

-With the prerequisites out of the way, you're ready to build and deploy.
+With the prerequisites out of the way, you are ready to build and deploy.

 Start the JBoss EAP Server
 -----------------------